 So I, again, had the great privilege to join 350 as amazing scholars from all around the world for one week in San José.
 Not only that but this time, right at the start we had the honor to visit the Steve Jobs Theater right next to Park!
 It was breathtaking.
 Everything is designed perfectly, just as you would it expect from a company like Apple™.

 The conference itself was no less exciting.
 With macOS dark mode, ARKit 2.0 and CreateML and so much more stuff it was a very awesome week.

 Being there for the second time now, I was able to get much more out of it than last time.
-In fact, the motivational boost I got held on for quite some time after the dubDub, which led to me keeping to work on private projects...
+In fact, the motivational boost I received after dubDub continued for some time, which made me continue working on private projects...

 Of course I also met many fellow developers, including Frederik Riedel, Amanda Southworth and Felix Krause.
 The World Wide Developer Conference always is a unique experience and I'm very glad I've been a part of that.